kevzettler/MMXOnline/readme.md

 ===============
 Abstraction
 ===============
+-Press button to stop all AI in tracks
 -Flashing and effects, palettes
 -Z-Index problem: projectiles are behind players, etc.
 -When restarting, clear the Pixi stage of objects